 A Pension Sharing order would have immediate effect.
 The court would instruct that a percentage of the value of your benefits should be deducted to provide pension credit rights for your former spouse or civil partner.
 The pension credit rights would remain in the FPS 2007 until he/she is eligible to draw them (at age 65).
 The pension credit can be commuted to provide a lump sum.

 It cannot be transferred to another pension arrangement.

-For more information, or to request a Cash Equivalent Transfer Value (CETV) of your pension rights, please contact us.
+For more information, or to request a Cash Equivalent Transfer Value (CETV) of your pension rights, please contact the Dyfed Pension Fund.